cnsuhao/wortserchilo/docs/dictionary.md

 If you need to translate a word into Esperanto I recommend reta-vortaro.de.
 Reta Vortaro provides the actual definitions in Esperanto however, which will be difficult to follow with little experience.
 Nonetheless it's important to look at the definitions and not just the translations to ensure you get the right semantic.
 After all, if a word has multiple definitions in English, other languages may use different words for specific definitions.
-I myself learned the hard way that anglophones are less inclined to sit on a bank than the Dutch.

 #### Differences from normal Esperanto